-Thus, I took him to the side and softly spoke to him.
+I did not want to stir a commotion, or awaken the other servants.
+I took him to the side and softly spoke to him.
 I had immediately revealed to him the death of Lord Hasper, 'Lord Hasper, is dead.
 His body is in the Great Hall!
 I was sleeping in my chamber, when I heard odd voices and noises coming from outside of the chamber.
-When I investigated the sounds, I found Lord Hasper in the Great Hall in his wheelchair stone dead I tell you'.
+When I had investigated the sounds, I found Lord Hasper in the Great Hall in his wheelchair stone dead I tell you'.

 He was not overtly surprised by my disclosure, and his reply was somewhat indifferent, 'Oh my lord, 'tis regrettable; and no need to worry, I shall take care of the matter at once.
 I feared that this day would be coming, and that Lord Hasper would one day soon yield to his troublesome insanity'.

-'You are correct his tormented psychosis must have triggered a cataleptic paroxysm in him amain.
+'You are correct his tormented psychosis must have triggered a cataleptic paroxysm in him suddenly.
 An irregular heartbeat must have contributed to his death as well.
 'Tis a terrible manner to die, and such a terrible nemesis to overcome.
 He could not placate the dreaded voices from inside his head.
 If only he could have died in peace!
 We shall never know.
 But what are we to tell the Lady Hasper of her brother's death?'

 His reaction was bizarre, as were his words, 'The Lady Hasper, my lord?'